 In the second experiment, Dr. Most and team wanted to see if the “post-learning” exercise benefits noticed in the first experiment would be replicated if they eliminated sleep as a possible consolidation phase.

 The memory test was therefore administered on the same day as the learning phase.
 The researchers also altered the non-exercise activity.

 In the third experiment, the researchers replaced the face-name association task with one that involved abstract shapes.
-The reason for this was that some studies have previously suggested that emotional material such as face stimuli may be more easily remembered than neutral material.
+The reason for this was that some

 By this point, the researchers noticed that women who engaged in mild physical activity after learning performed considerably better in memory tests than the women who did not exercise.